Harshbhinder01/Assignment_1_semi_2_harsh/README.md

 ## Assignment
 Assignment 2: the name of this assignment is applying object-oriented design abstraction, inheritance and ploymorphism.
 This assignment will focus on content from the second module - that is Abstraction, Inheritance and Polymorphism.
-Assignment 3 : the name if this assignment is Design patterns. this assignment will focouse on scalability and maintainablilty of code.
+Assignment 3 : the name if this assignment is Design patterns. this assignment will focs on scalability and maintainability of code.